Tech

 UFS stands for Universal Flash Storage, it is a type of storage technology that is specifically designed for mobile devices such as smartphones, tablets, and other handheld devices.
 Compared to other storage technologies, UFS offers several unique features and advantages that make it a popular choice in the mobile device market.

-UFS Vesions
+UFS Versions

 1.0: The first version of UFS was released in 2011.

-2.0: Released in 2013, UFS 2.0 introduced even faster transfer speeds, with support for data rates of up to 5.8 Gbps.
+2.0: Released in 2013, UFS 2.0 introduced even faster transfer speeds, supporting data rates of up to 5.8 Gbps.

 2.1: This version of UFS was released in 2014 and introduced support for HS-Gear3, which allowed for even faster data transfer speeds of up to 11.6 Gbps.

-3.0: Released in 2016, UFS 3.0 offered even faster transfer speeds, with support for data rates of up to 23.2 Gbps.
+3.0: Released in 2016, UFS 3.0 offered even faster transfer speeds, supporting data rates of up to 23.2 Gbps.

 UFS 4.0